fetep/pencil/README-rewrite.md

 * automatic configuration reloading

   I implemented this imperfectly right before starting the rewrite.
-It's been gutted and needs to be redone.
+It's been mostly gutted and needs to be redone, though the task should be much easier.

 * Be less dynamic

   pencil can be a little slow at generating pages because practically everything is dynamic.
 Some of this stuff doesn't need to be, though this is largely mitigated by having image reloading/state changes done on the client side

-* thread-safe graph url generation

 * Refresh specific to view (use <unit> for ephemeral views)